What does f.lux do on Mac?

 Can I use Solace and f.lux together?

-You can, but it is not recommended.
-Both adjust colour temperature independently and can conflict.
+You can run both, but it is not recommended.
+Both apps adjust colour temperature independently and can conflict, producing unpredictable warmth levels.
 Solace's evening warmth feature replaces f.lux's core function, so running both is redundant.
-If you switch to Solace, you can uninstall f.lux.
+If you switch to Solace, uninstall f.lux first.

-No. f.lux only adjusts your screen's colour temperature.
-It does not toggle macOS dark mode.
-You need a separate tool or macOS Auto for appearance switching.
-Solace handles both colour temperature and dark mode scheduling in a single app.
+No. f.lux only adjusts screen colour temperature.
+It cannot toggle macOS dark mode, schedule appearance changes, or sync wallpapers.
+You would need a separate app like Solace, NightOwl, or macOS Auto Appearance for dark mode switching.
+Solace handles both colour temperature and dark mode in one app.

-The last major f.lux update was in June 2023.
-It still runs on macOS Sequoia, but it has not been actively updated for recent macOS releases.
-Some users report minor compatibility issues on newer versions.
+The last f.lux update was version 42.2, released on 10 September 2024.
+It runs on macOS Sequoia, but it has not been updated for the latest macOS releases.
+Users report occasional compatibility issues on newer versions, particularly with multi-display setups and DisplayLink monitors.

-The f.lux privacy policy mentions collecting geolocation and usage data.
-Solace collects no data at all — location is processed on-device for weather and solar calculations, and there is no analytics, telemetry, or account system.
+The f.lux privacy policy states it collects geolocation data and usage information.
+Solace collects no data at all.
+Location is processed entirely on-device for weather and solar calculations, and there is no analytics, telemetry, account system, or server communication.

 Solace - $4.99, yours forever